anthony-magana/EONET-Tracker/README.md

 ## Installation

 1. Clone repository
+2. cd to project directory.
-2. Run `npm install` to install project dependencies.
+3. Run `npm install` to install project dependencies.
-3. Run `npm start` to run the app in development mode.\
+4. Run `npm start` to run the app in development mode.\
    Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
    The page will reload if you make edits.\
    You will also see any lint errors in the console.